hannobraun/cnc-mill/README.md

 - **Configuration:** Fixed gantry.
 The advantages are just too big, and I think I can live with a smaller work area in one axis.
 - **Size:** 40x40x40 cm³ or thereabouts.
 Those are outer dimensions.
 If it turns out that this leaves not enough working area, I can go a bit larger, especially in height.
+- **Spindle:** 1.5 kW air-cooled AC spindle.
+Should be strong enough to do well in aluminium and avoids the additional complexity of water-cooling.
 - **Axis motors:** Stepper motors.
 I haven't really looked into servos, but seeing how many machines run just fine with steppers, I'm pretty confident they will work for me.
 An open-loop control system will also reduce cost and complexity.